Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 QuickBooks Error 6000

-Step 2: Edit the Windows hosts file
+Step 2: Edit the Windows host file

 Note: Host files handle static IP addresses.
-If the network is using dynamic addressing, this can cause problems if the server is rebooted and receives a different IP address then configured in the HOSTS file.
+If the network is using dynamic addressing, this can cause problems if the server is rebooted and receives a different IP address than configured in the HOSTS file.
 Windows Server must be configured to maintain the same address for the network at all times.

 • First, close your QuickBooks, Go to “My computer”